 I recommend hiking this trail clockwise, as it would be brutal to do the climb out of Scorpion Canyon since it is hard even going downhill.
 About a tenth of a mile from where the boat docks, you will take the trail for Smugglers Cove, which has the large windmill by the trailhead.

 This trail gains elevation immediately as it climbs out of the cove and starts to head back into the island.

-When you reach the top of the first main switchback, you will be looking down over Smugglers Cove and over to the mainland, it’s a beautiful site to behold.
+When you reach the top of the first main switchback, you will be looking down over Smugglers Cove, and over to the mainland, it’s a beautiful sight to behold.